NREL/dgen/README.md

 - Localhost could also be set as "127.0.0.1"
 - Save this file
-- make sure the role is set as "postgres" in settings.py, line 515; also change the role to "postgres" in data_functions.py, lines 382 and 434
+- make sure the role is set as "postgres" in settings.py, line 515; also change the role to "postgres" in data_functions.py

 4. The cloned repository will have initialized the default values for the following important parameters: